rubrikinc/terraform-provider-polaris/docs/resources/aws_cloud_cluster.md

 subcategory: ""
 description: |-
   The polaris_aws_cloud_cluster resource creates an AWS cloud cluster in RSC.
-  This resource creates a Rubrik Cloud Data Management (CDM) cluster in AWS using the specified configuration.
+  This resource creates a Rubrik Cloud Data Management (CDM) cluster with elastic storage in AWS using the specified configuration.
 The cluster will be deployed with the specified number of nodes, instance types, and network configuration.
   ~> Note: This resource creates actual AWS infrastructure.
-Destroying the resource will attempt to clean up the created resources, but manual cleanup may be required in some cases.
+Destroying the resource will attempt to clean up the created resources, but manual cleanup may be required.
   ~> Note: The AWS account must be onboarded to RSC with the Server and Apps feature enabled before creating a cloud cluster.
   ~> Note: Cloud Cluster Removal is not supported via terraform yet.
 The cluster